 Bistek is a staple Filipino dish where tender cuts of beef are simmered in a flavorful marinade of soy sauce and calamansi juice.
 Topped with thick slices of onion rings and with a side of rice, you will absolutely love the simplicity of this dish!

-Thinly-sliced beef: This recipe is incredibly forgiving with the type of beef you choose to cook with.
-Anything like sirloin, flank, or top round can work.
+Thinly-sliced beef: Any cuts like sirloin, flank, or top round can work.
 Just make sure to slice the beef against the grain to ensure tenderness.
+This recipe also works with other variants of bistek which uses thin slices of pork belly or even chicken.

 Soy sauce: Soy sauce will be the foundation for our Bistek marinade and sauce.
 Try to go for a Filipino brand, such as Datu Puti or Marca Piña.

-Black pepper, garlic: Simple spices are used for Bistek, nothing too fancy.
+Black pepper, garlic, onion: Simple spices and aromatics are used for bistek, nothing too fancy.
 This is pretty standard for most Filipino recipes.

 Sugar: Sugar helps to balance out the savory and tangy flavors of the marinade.
 Feel free to adjust according to preference, but we won’t typically use too much of this for the recipe.